moshangyi/mahjong/README.md

 - ✅ Local Wi-Fi Play — Play on the same local network: personal hotspot, Starbucks Wi-Fi, airport Wi-Fi, etc.
 - ✅ Online Play — Play over the Internet by configuring port forwarding on your home router.
 - ✅ Robot Players — Turn on robot players to watch and learn how to play International Mahjong.
+- ✅ Game Language — English and Chinese depending on your device settings or App language settings on Apple devices.

 ## 🕹️ How to Start a Game